 Please take care when crossing roads.
 Before exiting the coach, please check the traffic direction and note the drop from the last step to the ground.
 This can vary in depth at each stop and is especially important later in the day when the lights may be fading.

-Avoid confrontational situations and large gatherings and if at any time a situation doesn’t feel right, walk away.
+Avoid confrontational situations.
+If at any time a situation doesn’t feel right, walk away.

 In the very unlikely situation you find yourself in the vicinity of a hostile incident, leave immediately and contact the police.
 If you are unable to leave, find somewhere to hide, lock the door and keep as quiet as possible.
 Remember to turn your phone to silent and contact the police.